 Here’s one scenario.
 During a storm, a branch is blown off a tree near the house.
 The branch breaks a window.
 At some point over the next few months, a family of raccoons moves into the home for the remainder of the off season and trashes the place.
 Scratching up everything and leaving their “marks” all over the place.

-Last winter a call came in over the police scanner that someone reported the front door open on a summer house in Harwich about a week after the first big blizzard.
+During the very snowy winter of 2015, a call came in over the police scanner that someone reported the front door open on a summer house in Harwich about a week after the first big blizzard.
 The caller stated that they had seen dogs going in and out of the open front door.

 The responding officer reported that they door had blown in and the living room was filled with snow.
 He also reported that there were several sets of canine tracks going to and fro in the doorway.
 Sounded to me like a pack of coyotes may have decided that this open door meant they had a free winter rental…

 Now, there is no way to know whether this house’s door was blown in by the wind, or kicked in by a thief.
 No matter what happened to the door, at the very least the house sustained damage from the snow filling up the living room and also likely suffered animal damage as well.